Stimulant: Pitolisant

-Pitolisant is an inverse agonist (antagonist) of the histamine 3 (H_{3}) autoreceptor.
+Pitolisant is an inverse agonist (antagonist) of the histamine H_{3} autoreceptor.
 As such, pitolisant is an antihistamine medication that also belongs to the class of CNS stimulants.
 Pitolisant is also considered a medication of eugeroic class, which means that it promotes wakefulness and alertness.
 Pitolisant is the first wakefulness-promoting agent that acts by blocking the H_{3} autoreceptor.

 Pitolisant has been shown to be effective and well-tolerated for the treatment of narcolepsy with or without cataplexy.

-Pitolisant is the only non-controlled anti-narcoleptic drug in the US.
+Pitolisant is the only non-controlled anti-narcoleptic drug in the United States.
 It has shown minimal abuse risk in studies.

-Blocking the histamine 3 (H_{3}) autoreceptor increases the activity of histamine neurons in the brain.
+Blocking the histamine H_{3} autoreceptor increases the activity of histamine neurons in the brain.
 The H_{3} autoreceptors regulate histaminergic activity in the central nervous system (and to a lesser extent, the peripheral nervous system) by inhibiting histamine biosynthesis and release upon binding to endogenous histamine.
 By preventing the binding of endogenous histamine at the H_{3}, as well as producing a response opposite to that of endogenous histamine at the receptor (inverse agonism), pitolisant enhances histaminergic activity in the brain.

 Serotonin 5-HT_{2A} receptor agonists

 Certain serotonergic psychedelics and related non-hallucinogenic drugs, acting as serotonin 5-HT_{2A} receptor agonists, have been reported to have mild stimulant and/or "psychic energizing" (i.e., acute antidepressant) effects, both in animals and humans.
 These effects are often present at low or sub-hallucinogenic doses.
 Psychedelics are also known to promote wakefulness or cause insomnia.

-Psychedelic and related drugs that have been reported to produce stimulant effects include the phenethylamines 2,5-DMA (DOH), DOM, DOET, DOPR, MTFEM, Ariadne (4C-DOM; BL-3912; Dimoxamine), 2C-B, 2C-D, ASR-2001 (2CB-5PrO), 5-MeO-DiPT, and 5-MeO-MiPT, among others.
+Psychedelic and related drugs that have been reported to produce stimulant effects include the phenethylamines 2,5-DMA (DOH), DOM, DOET, DOPR, DON, MTFEM, Ariadne (4C-DOM; BL-3912; Dimoxamine), 2C-B, 2C-D, 2C-G-N, and ASR-2001 (2CB-5PrO), and the tryptamines 5-MeO-DiPT and 5-MeO-MiPT, among others.
 The lysergamide LSD has also been reported to have mild stimulant effects.
 Conversely, psilocybin does not seem to produce the same stimulant effects.
 The non-hallucinogenic Ariadne was under development as a potential pharmaceutical drug to take advantage of such effects in the treatment of conditions like depression in the 1970s, and reached phase 3 clinical trials for such indications, but was shelved reportedly for strategic economic reasons.
 ASR-2001, which is likewise non-hallucinogenic, is under development for use as a stimulant-like medication for treatment of psychiatric disorders.

 Serotonin 5-HT_{2A} receptor agonists have been found to increase dopamine levels in brain areas like the frontal cortex, striatum, and nucleus accumbens in animal studies.
 Relatedly, serotonin 5-HT_{2A} receptor agonists are known to produce stimulant-like effects in animals such as hyperlocomotion (increased locomotor activity) and pro-motivational effects.
 The serotonin 5-HT_{2C} receptor, which most psychedelics additionally activate to varying degrees, is known to have opposing effects on dopamine release and stimulant-related behavior, which may contribute to inverted U-shaped dose–response relationships as well as divergent stimulant-like effects between different psychedelics.